 - After all AD users have been processed, any console accounts that have not become AD-managed will be archived.

-Before you begin setting up ADI, you should complete the below steps and gather the required information to streamline your setup process.
+Before you begin setting up ADI, you should complete the below steps and gather the required information to streamline the process.

-- Active Directory: Microsoft Active Directory running at functional level 2003 or higher
+- Microsoft Active Directory: Make sure it is running at a functional level 2003 or higher

 - Azure Active Directory: Azure Active Directory Domain Services.
 See: Setting up ADI with Azure AD Domain Services